 French 3 continues to develop the four skills of communication; listening, speaking, reading, and writing, and to deepen student knowledge of cultures of French-speaking world.
 French is the primary language of classroom communication and instruction.
-Students are provided language-use activities that enable them to function in most informal and some formal settings; understand the main ideas and most supporting details in concrete and factual texts (oral/writing), and produce paragraphdiscourse, simple narration. description, and explanation, deal with topics related to the external environment; comprehend and produce oral/written paragraphs; and comprehend and be understood by sympathetic French speakers
+Students are provided language-use activities that enable them to function in most informal and some formal settings; understand the main ideas and most supporting details in concrete and factual texts (oral/writing), and produce paragraphlevel discourse, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs, and comprehend and be sympathetic French understood by speakers